Paraquat Lawsuit Settlement Amounts

 Paraquat Defense Lawyers Lost an Arrow in Their Quiver

 The last time a Paraquat lawsuit was set for trial, the defendants quickly settled those lawsuits.
-The speculation is the settlement compensation payouts in those claims were very high.
-That fueled many Paraquat lawyers to jump into this Parkinson’s disease pesticide exposure cases.
-So I expect that any solid Paraquat lawsuit heading towards trial will be settled by the defendants.
+The speculation is that the settlement compensation payouts in those claims were very high.
+That fueled many Paraquat lawyers to jump into the Parkinson’s disease pesticide exposure cases.
+So I expect that the defendants will settle any solid Paraquat lawsuit heading towards trial.

-The defendants’ only hope in my mind of getting out of this litigation without paying huge jury payouts of settlement compensation is by these lawsuits never seeing a jury.
+The defendants’ only hope, in my mind, of getting out of this litigation without paying huge jury payouts or settlement compensation, is that these lawsuits never see a jury.
 The path to that outcome was for Bayer to win its appeal in the Roundup litigation.

 Bayer argued Roundup lawsuits should be preempted by the Federal Insecticide, Fungicide, and Rodenticide Act.
 Bayer lost.
 This verdict makes the Paraquat class action lawsuit that much stronger.